Platelet Rich Plasma Treatment

 The PRP injections are all carried out under local anaesthetic, so you won’t experience any discomfort during the treatment.

-PRP has been shown to be a safe and effective alternative to steroid injections for treating chronic plantar fasciitis and tendinopathy (also known as tendinitis or tendinosis).
+Studies have shown that at follow-up almost 90% of chronic plantar fasciitis sufferers are completely satisfied with treatment outcomes.
+Pain levels had diminished from 9.2 out of 10 to 1.1 from a single injection with the benefits being seen 10 months on from the injection.
+PRP has also been shown to be a safe and effective alternative to steroid injections for treating chronic plantar fasciitis and tendinopathy (also known as tendinitis or tendinosis).
 The main benefits of PRP injections are that the results are more effective and longer lasting, when compared to the results from steroid injections.
 Furthermore, the structures injected with PRP often revert back to a more normal thickness and tissue type, and often regain a greater degree of function, when compared against those injected with corticosteroid.

 When will I see results?

 You will begin to see an improvement in the area treated after approximately 4-6 weeks, with the optimum benefit being achieved after around 12 weeks of continued improvement.